-One of the most well-known places in Paris, this is a relaxing little spot to find yourself one of those green metal chairs that everyone on Instagram seems to know so well and just enjoy the Parisian air.
-It is prettier in pictures than it is in real life, be warned.
-At certain times of year, the Musee du Luxembourg at one end of the garden is also open with specialized exhibits.
+One of the most well-known places in Paris, this is a relaxing little spot to find yourself one of those green metal chairs and enjoy the Parisian air.
+I did feel it to be prettier in pictures than in real life.
+At certain times of year, the Musée du Luxembourg at one end of the garden is also open with specialized exhibits.

-A quick walk up from the Luxembourg Gardens leads to the Pantheon which, before 8am, is deserted and perfectly framed in the morning sunlight.
-Closest metro line: RER Luxembourg.
+A quick walk up from the Luxembourg Gardens leads to the Pantheon which early in the morning is deserted and perfectly framed in the waking sunlight.

 Where to Eat in Paris

-La Malakoff Cafe
+La Malakoff Café

-While in Paris, the hometown of the macaron, there is no better place to go than the original Laduree.
+While in Paris, the hometown of the macaron, there is no better place to go than the original Ladurée.
 While expensive, the first bite will remind you why you just dropped 2 euro on a single tiny cookie and you will then proceed to marvel at the genius who came up with the idea of building an empire based on two tiny cookies with some cream pressed between.
-Location: Champs-Elysees.

 Lavish green and gold interiors with plush red carpeting enticed both the high-society and the foodie fanatics in to have a sip of their secret recipe chocolat chaud.
 The first drop passed my lips and in that moment I knew no other hot chocolate would suffice again.
 I must say that the hazelnut patisserie was the winner on my table this morning; a flax seed base with layers of chocolate cake and hazelnut cream, a hazelnut icing, gold-coated hazelnuts and a thin slice of chocolate wrapped around.
 Are you drooling yet?
-Location: Jardin des Tuileries.